Percy O'Driscoll

-Percival Richard O'Driscoll (born 4 October 1934) is a Canadian Anglican bishop.
+Percival Richard O'Driscoll (4 October 1934 – 17 April 2026) was a Canadian Anglican bishop.
+He was bishop of Huron from 1990 to 2000 and metropolitan of the Ecclesiastical Province of Ontario in the Anglican Church of Canada (ACC) from 1993 to 2000.

+Biography

-O'Driscoll was educated at Bishop's University and he was ordained in 1964.
-He was a curate at St Matthias, Ottawa then at St John the Evangelist, Kitchener.
-He then held incumbencies at St Michael & All Angels, London and St Batholomew's, Sarnia.
+O'Driscoll was born on 4 October 1934.
+He was educated at Bishop's University, and was ordained a deacon in 1964 and a priest in 1966.
+He was a curate at St Matthias, Ottawa, then at St John the Evangelist, Kitchener.
+He moved to the Diocese of Huron in 1969 as assistant curate at St. Paul's Cathedral, then held incumbencies at St Michael & All Angels, London and St Batholomew's, Sarnia.

 He was Dean of Huron (1980–86) and then its suffragan bishop from his election in 1987.
-In 1989, he became the coadjutor bishop, by which he automatically succeeded as diocesan bishop in 1991, serving until 1999. and also Metropolitan of Ontario for the last seven years of his episcopate.
+In 1989, he became the coadjutor bishop of Huron, by which he automatically succeeded as diocesan bishop in 1991, serving until 1999.
+He was also Metropolitan of Ontario for the last seven years of his episcopate.
+In his metropolitical capacity, he consecrated Victoria Matthews as the first woman bishop in the ACC in 1994.

+O'Driscoll retired as diocesan bishop and metropolitan in 2000.
+He died on 17 April 2026, at the age of 91.